 Size of each Data Packet = (1000/20) + 100 = 150 Bytes Transmission delay for each Packet = 150/10^6 = 0.15 ms Time Taken by 1st Packet = 3*0.15 = 0.45 ms Time Taken by remaining 19 Packets = 19*0.15 = 2.85 ms Total Time Taken = 0.45 + 2.85 = 3.3 ms

-As we can see that there exist a threshold value at which the Total time decreases and if we increase the number of Packets after that limit, Total time starts increasing.
-Initially the time is decreasing for some limit and after that time is going to increase.
-If the number of Packets are very large then it may take time more than the time taken by the transmission of single packet.
+As we can see that there exists a threshold value at which the Total time decreases and if we increase the number of Packets after that limit, Total time starts increasing.
+Initially, the time is decreasing for some limit and after that time is going to increase.
+If the number of Packets are very large then it may take time more than the time taken by the transmission of a single packet.